 On June 13, 1967, President Lyndon B. Johnson nominated Thurgood Marshall to be the first African American justice of the Supreme Court of the United States.
 After graduating from Howard University Law School in 1933, Marshall worked in private practice in his home town, Baltimore.
 In one of his earliest cases, he represented the local … Continue reading Honoring Justice Thurgood Marshall: the right man and the right place

 Today’s post comes from Emily Niekrasz, an intern in the National Archives History Office in Washington, DC.
-At the Lyndon Baines Johnson Presidential Library dedication on May 22, 1971, President Johnson proclaimed, “We have papers from my four decades of public service in one place for friend and foe to judge, to approve or disapprove.” … Continue reading Lady Bird Johnson: The Mastermind Behind the LBJ Presidential Library
+President Lyndon B. Johnson and Lady Bird Johnson at the LBJ Library, March 15, 1971.
+(LBJ Presidential Library, National Archives) At the Lyndon Baines Johnson Presidential Library dedication on May 22, 1971, President Johnson proclaimed, “We have papers … Continue reading Lady Bird Johnson: The Mastermind Behind the LBJ Presidential Library

 Today’s post comes from Rebecca Brenner, an intern in the History Office at the National Archives in Washington, D.C.
 Fifty years ago on October 3, 1965, at the base of the Statue of Liberty, President Lyndon B. Johnson signed the Immigration Act of 1965 into law.
 The act was an important milestone in American immigration … Continue reading Fifty Year Later: A Brief History of the Immigration Act of 1965

 Need a vacation?
 This summer, go on a vacation with 13 of our Presidents!
 You can choose your own adventure on Instagram and chat with us on Twitter on August 19 using #POTUSvacation.
 Vacations are an integral part of Presidential history, a way for Presidents to relax and recharge outside of Washington.
 Many of … Continue reading Take a break with Presidential vacations!